by Marty Dodson

 Six months later, I turn on the radio one day to hear “And here’s Frankie Ballard’s new single – ‘Young And Crazy’”.
 I knew right away that it HAD to be the same idea.
 Sure enough, it was – which killed my chances at getting my song cut – for a long time at least.

-Recently, I had just written a song with an artist that he LOVED.
+After that I wrote a song with an artist that he LOVED.
 The day he turned it in, his label said, “You know that’s the title of Kenny Chesney’s next single, don’t you?”
 Game over for my great song.

 Even if all of my ideas were “completely original”, (and how many of us can claim that?), I came up with them based on things I’ve heard, read or come across in my life.
 They aren’t MINE.
 I’m free to use them, but I don’t own them and can’t keep others from coming up with them on their own as well.